 Step 11: Now you can “Select Theme” that you like.
 By default, you’ll get the great and modern looking Twenty Twenty theme.

 You can change to a different theme with one click in your WordPress dashboard at any later stage so don’t worry about making a perfect choice now.

 Click “Install” and wait until your site has been set up.
 You can now log in on yourname.com/wp-admin/ with your WordPress username and password.

 Blogger is one of the early blogging platforms later acquired by Google.
 Easy to start, easy to use with a decent selection of design themes.

 Very few developments over the last few years point to the idea that Google may not be that interested in Blogger anymore.
-Could be on the way to join Google Reader and other products Google stops liking.
+It could be on the way to join Google Reader and other products Google stops liking.

-Blogger has seen a decline in usage and currently hosts 0.8% of all sites on the web.
-See a detailed review: Blogger Vs WordPress.
+Blogger has seen a decline in usage and currently hosts fewer than 1% of all sites on the web.
+See a detailed review in my Blogger Vs WordPress comparison.